Indigenous Strategic Framework 2018-2028

 Māori Health Committee

-We would also like to acknowledge the invaluable contribution made by Associate Professor Wendy Edmondson to both the consultation process and the drafting of this document.
+We also acknowledge the invaluable contribution made by Associate Professor Wendy Edmondson to both the consultation process and the drafting of this document.
 Her advice, insights and strategic approach provided a robust, constructive and meaningful foundation to this work.

 Close overlay